Md-Shaon-Khan/Md-Shaon-Khan/README.md

 <h3>About Me</h3>
 <p>
-  I am a passionate and curious student who enjoys exploring different areas of computer science.
-I like learning how software works and building simple projects that can help people.
-I always try to learn new things and improve my skills step by step.
-Right now, I am exploring both software development and problem-solving through different learning platforms.
+  I am a highly motivated 2nd-year undergraduate at the Institute of Information Technology (IIT), Jahangirnagar University, passionate about exploring computer science from both theoretical and practical perspectives.
+I enjoy understanding how software works, building impactful projects, and applying algorithmic problem-solving in real-world scenarios.
+Currently, I am strengthening my foundation in Data Structures & Algorithms, software development, and machine learning, while consistently improving my problem-solving skills through platforms like Codeforces and LeetCode.

+I have experience developing web-based and academic projects that solve practical problems, and I aim to bridge my theoretical knowledge with hands-on experience.
 </p>

 <h3>Projects</h3>